 Diet can certainly affect the skin, so be sure to speak to a skin expert, board-certified dermatologist to see what changes can be made for glowing healthy skin, Dr. Levy recommended.

 “Did you know that certain rashes may respond to diet as well?”
 Dr. Levy added.
-“A low allergen diet can help patients with hives and for those patients with celiac disease removal of gluten leads to less skin rashes.
+“A low allergen diet can help patients with hives and for those patients with celiac disease removal of gluten leads to fewer skin rashes.
 See a dermatologist if you are suffering from any of these conditions to get on a good treatment plan.”